 Smoking is allowed in designated smoking areas in most public places and workplaces.
 It is unclear whether smoking is prohibited in most means of public transport, including trains, buses, taxis, and aircraft.

 Tobacco Advertising, Promotion and Sponsorship

 The law prohibits virtually all forms of advertising and promotion of tobacco products.
-There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.
+Although sponsorship by the tobacco industry is not completely prohibited, publicity of the sponsorship is prohibited.

 Tobacco Packaging and Labeling

-Rotating, text-only health warnings must cover 30 percent of the front and 50 percent of the back of the package and must be displayed in English and Kiswahili languages.
+Rotating, combined picture and text health warnings must occupy 30 percent of the front (in English) and 50 percent of the back (in Kiswahili) of all tobacco product packages.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

 Cigarette Contents and Disclosures

 The law grants the authority to regulate the contents of cigarettes; however, no subsequent regulations have been issued.
 The law requires that manufacturers and importers disclose to government authorities information on the contents of their products, but does not require disclosure of information on emissions.

 The law prohibits the sale of tobacco products via vending machines.
 The law also prohibits the sale of single cigarettes, small packets of cigarettes, and waterpipe tobacco.
 However, there are no restrictions on the sale of tobacco products via the internet or based on location.
 The sale of tobacco products is prohibited to persons under the age of 18.

 The retail sale of e-cigarettes is allowed.
 There are no restrictions on the use; advertising, promotion and sponsorship; or packaging and labeling of e-cigarettes.